MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 When your app is production ready, you can begin the process of getting it listed on the Teams store.

 > [!TIP]
-> Following the initial steps closely can increase the possibility that your app will be approved.
+> Following the initial steps closely can increase the possibility that your app will be approved for publishing.

 1. [Review the Teams store validation guidelines](~/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md) to make sure your app meets Teams app and store standards.
-1. [Prepare your store submission](~/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md), which includes validating your app one last time, creating store listing details, and completing other important tasks to help expedite the review process.
+1. [Prepare your store submission](~/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md), which includes validating your app one last time, creating a store listing, and other important tasks to help expedite the review process.
 1. [Submit your app](https://docs.microsoft.com/office/dev/store/add-in-submission-guide) through Partner Center.
 1. If your submission fails, work with Microsoft directly to [resolve any issues and resubmit your app](~/concepts/deploy-and-publish/appsource/resolve-submission-issues.md).
 1. Once published, learn how to [maintain your app](~/concepts/deploy-and-publish/appsource/post-publish/overview.md) to support existing users and drive growth.